sap-tutorials/eda/tutorials/aem-forward-events-sbpa/aem-forward-events-sbpa.md

     ![Key name](assets/key2.png)

-    Click **Create**
+    Choose **Create**

-3. After the key is created (it will take about half a minute), click he 3 dots next to the key and download the key.
+3. After the key is created (it will take about half a minute), choose the 3 dots next to the key and download the key.

     ![Key name](assets/key3.png)